FlyBrainLab/NeuroMynerva/README.md

 ## Getting Help
-The best way to get help right now is to [submit an issue](https://github.com/FlyBrainLab/NeuroMynerva/issues);
+The best way to get help right now is to [submit an issue](https://github.com/FlyBrainLab/NeuroMynerva/issues).
+You can also join our [Gitter](https://gitter.im/FlyBrainLab/community) and ask us questions there.